-Electronically submit your solution using the instructions on the course web page, including your source code as well as a transcript of your program running with the validator on the supplied example problems.
-Submit a brief write-up with your final hardcopy solution answering the following questions:
+Electronically submit your solution using the instructions on the course web page, including your source code as well as a transcript of your program running with the validator, and a PDF file called written.pdf with your brief written answers to the following questions:

-- 1. What is the size of the state space for this problem? - 2.
-Describe any implementation choices you made that you felt were important.
-Mention anything else that we should know when evaluating your program. - 3.
+- 1. Describe any implementation choices you made that you felt were important.
+Clearly explain any aspects of your program that aren't working.
+Mention anything else that we should know when evaluating your work. - 2.
+What is the size of the state space for this problem? - 3.
 What is the time and space complexity of each algorithm you implemented?
 Which algorithms are admissible? - 4.
-Provide empirical results confirming your answers to the previous question. - 5.
+Provide empirical results supporting your answers to the previous question. - 5.
 What suggestions do you have for improving this assignment in the future?